Khost rebellion (1924–1925)

 The Khost rebellion,' also known as the 1924 Mangal uprising, the Khost revolt or the Mangal Revolt was an uprising against the Westernization and modernizing reforms of Afghanistan’s king, Amanullah Khan.
 The uprising was launched in Southern Province, Afghanistan, and lasted from March 1924 to 1925.
 (Note: The time-frame of March 1924 to January 1925 is provided by Ludwig Adamec, Hafizullah Emadi, H. A. R. Gibb, Robert Johnson, S. Fida Yunas, Narenderpal Singh, and Frank Clements.
 Senzil Nawid also states that it began in March 1924, but specifically gives "30 January" as the end date, instead of just "January".
 Even though the previously given dates can not logically be more than 11 months, Fayz Muhammad stated that the rebellion lasted 1 year and 2 months, and only gave the start date as "1924" without specifying an end date.
 A Guide to Intra-state Wars: An Examination of Civil, Regional, and Intercommunal Wars, 1816–2014 gives the start date as 15 March 1924 and the end date as March 1925.
 According to the contemporary German author and geographer, Emil Trinkler, as well as Sana Haroon, the rebellion was quelled "towards the end of the year" of 1924.)
 It was fought by the Mangal Pashtun tribe, later joined by the Sulaiman Khel, Ali Khel, Jaji, Jadran and Ahmadzai tribes.
 After causing the death of over 14,000 Afghans, the revolt was finally quelled in 1925.

-It was the first conflict to involve the Afghan Air Force.